 When done right, an effective vendor management system helps all teams including legal, procurement, finance, and IT, mitigate risk and control costs.
 It also centralizes your application inventory to help you plan ahead for upcoming renewals and ensure you’re getting the most out of your investments.

-Why is Vendor Management Critical for Companies in 2022?
+Why is Vendor Management Critical for Companies?

 The adoption of SaaS and cloud technology has accelerated since 2019.
 Just take a look at this chart from Bessemer Venture Partners: